← Blog |

 Frequently Asked Questions

-What's the difference between IIFYM and a traditional meal plan?
+What is the difference between IIFYM and a traditional meal plan?

 A traditional meal plan prescribes specific foods at specific times.
 IIFYM sets daily macro targets (protein, carbs, fat) and lets the client choose how to hit them.
 The nutritional precision is the same, but the client has more freedom, which leads to significantly better long-term adherence.